 Dan Zeff is an award-winning Director and Writer working in the UK.

-He is currently in production on SIBLINGS, a new (6×30) BBC comedy series for Bwark Productions.
+He has recently completed SIBLINGS, a new comedy series for Bwark Productions/BBC3, due to air later in the year.
 Previous comedy credits include the opening series of PRAMFACE, IDEAL and THE WORST WEEK OF MY LIFE.